top of page

 • Explore other recycling options and resources available for businesses and responsible recycling

-• Educate your maintenance and technical staff about how to implement the management strategy--inform them of the importance of recovering all batteries
+• Educate your maintenance and technical staff about how to implement the management strategy

 • Coordinate storage, packaging, and shipping logistics with appropriate staff (building engineers, information technology or audio-visual specialists, maintenance workers, custodial staff, etc.)